scitran/client/Connecting-and-Authentication.md

 * This page describes how to connect to the Flywheel site.
-* The first time, you must provide a security key that can be obtained by logging into the Flywheel web site
+* The first time, you must provide a security key that is obtained from your Flywheel site
 * [Flywheel manual - Getting started](https://flywheel-io.github.io/core/branches/master/matlab/getting_started.html)

 ***